piaodazhu/dyco-coroutine/README.md

 ## Scheduler Call

 Scheduler call provides interfaces for coroutines to influence the behavior of its scheduler, such as globally block some signals, stop or abort the scheduler.
+See more in `example/stop_abort.c`.

 ```c
 // see sigprocmask